lilwillifo/anagram/README.md

 ## Postgres

 My focus here was on the user.
 The user wants an instantaneous result.
-By seeding the database with the entire dictionary and storing a hash with all anagrams, queries to the API are nearly instant.
+I played around with  a word model that had a method to pull all anagrams for each word, but this was very inefficient.
+By seeding the database with the entire dictionary as a hash with all anagrams, queries to the API are nearly instant.

 ## Data Structure